frozer/ionic-experience/ionic-angular-8-update.md

-# Updating Ionic to Angular 8
+# Updating Ionic 4/Angular 7 to Ionic 5.3.1/Angular 8

 Based on some document found in the deeps of Ionic issue tracker :-)